Scarabol/rock-raiders-web/README.md

 ### Near
 - Spiders, Bats
-- Carry energy crystals to power stations
+- Carry energy crystals primarily to power stations
 - Electric fences and power consumption/outage
 - Air consumption and production
+- Bricks and brick refinery
+- Actual building and more training options

 ### Mid
-- Brick refinery
-- All other buildings
-- Damage
+- Damage and show health bar
 - Teleport up on demand or at bad health
 - Vehicles
-- Raider commands (eat, board, pickup, drop, grab, train...)
+- Raider commands (board, pickup, drop, grab...)
-- Radar map
+- Radar map and Geologists
+- Alarm mode and shooting

 ### Far
-- Alarm mode and shooting
+- Rock-Monsters and Slugs
-- Monsters
 - Sounds and music
 - Level score shown and level unlocking
 - Save and load